Peju Layiwola: Like her mother, here’s how she is building generations of women through arts

 We moved to Lagos in 2016.

 How would you describe that period?
 Because I know you were leaving a people who had gotten used to you, who had been able to discover a place where they came to and you were off.

 That’s interesting.
-Because we were in Ibadan for a very long time and like I said we made a lot of money from the videos, we were able to run our workshops then all of a sudden everything dried up because we had pirates, who began to produce these videos and flooding the market with them.
-So we didn’t get a dime from production, up till now if you go to Oke-Arin Market you’ll see our baking CDs – they don’t come from us, the tie-dye CDs all over the place didn’t come from us.
+Because we were in Ibadan for a very long time and like I said we made a lot of money from the videos, we were able to run our workshops.
+Then, all of a sudden, everything dried up because we had pirates, who began to produce these videos and flooding the market with them.
+So, we didn’t get a dime from production, up till now, if you go to Oke-Arin Market you’ll see our baking CDs – they don’t come from us, the tie-dye CDs all over the place didn’t come from us.
 They were producing these things and put us out of business.
-We had to go through a period of rethinking what we could do with the foundation, with our workshops, because I was also subsidising my salary, which was also very meagre, as a university teacher you don’t get paid very much in Nigeria.
-So, I had to think about ways which we could sustain this vision, because it was really a loft vision because it was impacting lives of people and we didn’t want to go begging in people’s offices asking to see them because we needed a grant.
+We had to go through a period of rethinking what we could do with the foundation, with our workshops, because I was also subsidising my salary, which was also very meagre.
+As a university teacher, you don’t get paid very much in Nigeria.
+So, I had to think about ways which we could sustain this vision, because it was really a loft vision that it was impacting lives of people, and we didn’t want to go begging in people’s offices asking to see them because we needed a grant.
 But then we got a grant from the US state government.
 We got the first grant in 2011, which was a huge grant

 Did you request for that?

 For that one I didn’t have to write a proposal.
 I was invited to partner with the Bronx Museum of Arts in New York.
 And it was a US State Department project where they were sending about 15 Americans to different parts of the world.
 It was a one million dollar grant for this project, for the 15 artists who were selected.